Categories

 - You are not a partner in a public partnership or a general partner in a limited partnership.

-The conditions for entering the tax bands are summarised in the table below.
+The main criterion for entry into each band is the amount of business income for the previous year.
+However, the field of business activity also plays a role.
+The conditions of the tax bands are summarised in the table below.
 To enter the relevant band, you only need to meet at least one of the conditions in the row.

 Type of band | Amount of business income | ||